 - European VC fund investment has been robust with specialist funds targeting tech, healthcare and biotech.

-H1 2020 has been a lot better for the European VC market than many expected.
+H1 2020 has been a lot better for the European venture capital investment market than many expected.
 In fact, Q2 saw €9.5 Billion invested across 1,113 deals – the third highest quarterly value on record and quite remarkable when large parts of Europe were still in lockdown for much of that quarter.

 European VC has seen year on year growth over the past decade and this is set to continue for 2020.
 Much of the investment has focused on tech heavy businesses with a focus on longer term growth looking beyond the impact of COVID-19.